Moving a Mobile Home From a Park

 1. Another thing you must take into consideration is any additions to the home such as mobile home steps, decks, or sheds.
 Many times, movers do not count these into the move.
 Make sure you are on the same page as your mover, and you know what they are taking and what they are leaving behind.

-Understand that mobile home parks do not like to see mobile homes moving out of their parks.
+Understand that mobile home parks do not like to seeing you moving a mobile home from a park.
 It can be a touchy subject when having to approach the managers about moving a home out.
 If you are month to month with your lot rent and you do not have a lease you should be able to freely move the mobile home.

 If you are behind on lot rent with your mobile home this can cause issues with moving the home.
 You will need to get your lot rent paid in full so the park will allow you to move the home.
 They have a right to collect their rent on their lot.